tsagkas/tsagkas.github.io/_portfolio/sEMG-Dataset.md

 ## Hand Gesture Recognition via sEMG signals
 <p style="text-align:justify">
 Since the results of this research where rather promising, a real-time hand gesture recognition model was developed, by designing a CNN and training it with the MyoUP dataset.
-More information regarding the implementation can be found here: https://github.com/tsagkas/sEMG-HandGestureRecognition
+More information regarding the implementation can be found here: <a href="https://github.com/tsagkas/sEMG-HandGestureRecognition">here</a>
 </p>

 ### YouTube Demo